upcent-fi/.github/profile/README.md

 <details>
   <summary>🚀 What is UpCent?</summary>
-  <p>UpCent is a <strong>Ledger mini-app</strong> that automates crypto investing by converting spare change to ETH or USDC and optimizing liquidity pool allocations.</p>
+  <p>UpCent is a <strong>Ledger mini-app</strong> that automates crypto investing by converting spare change to ETH or USDC and monitoring liquidity pool performance.</p>
 </details>

 <details>